How tax calculator functions

 Taxable Income

-Taxable income is the portion of your income that is subject to taxation after deductions such as standard deduction and exemptions.
+Taxable income is the portion of your income that is subject to taxation after deductions, such as standard deductions and exemptions.

 Adjusted Gross Income (AGI)